Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 - A set of data analytics and prediction pipelines using Formula 1 data leveraging dbt and Snowflake, making use of best practices like data quality tests and code promotion between environments
 - We will create insights for:
-    1. Finding the lap time average and rolling average through the years (is it generally trending up or down)?
+    1. Finding the lap time average and rolling average through the years
-    2. Which constructor has the fastest pit stops in 2021?
-    3. Predicting the position of each driver based on a decade of data.
+    2. Predicting the position of each driver based on a decade of data

 As inputs, we are going to leverage Formula 1 datasets hosted on a dbt Labs public S3 bucket.
 We will create a Snowflake Stage for our CSV files then use Snowflake’s `COPY INTO` function to copy the data in from our CSV files into tables.
 The Formula 1 is available on [Kaggle](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020).
 The data is originally compiled from the [Ergast Developer API](http://ergast.com/mrd/).